mpdettmar/Fantasy-Football-Player-Predictions/README.md

 To install required packages, simply create a Python 3 virtual environment and run the notebook 00_install_requirements.ipynb in the modeling_notebooks folder.

 #### Twitter API
 To retrieve Twitter data (notebook 01_pull_data.ipynb) you will need Twitter API credentials.
 Go to [Twitter's developer page](https://developer.twitter.com/) and apply for API access.
-Once you are granted access, save your API key, API secret, access token, and access token secret as environment variables respectively named TWITTER_API_KEY, TWITTER_API_SECRET, TWITTER_API_ACCESS_TOKEN, and TWITTER_API_ACCESS_SECRET
+Once you are granted access, save your API key, API secret, access token, and access token secret as environment variables respectively named TWITTER_API_KEY, TWITTER_API_SECRET, TWITTER_API_ACCESS_TOKEN, and TWITTER_API_ACCESS_SECRET.

+Alternatively, tweets tagged with our sentiment analysis scheme are available in the data/data_modified/tweets folder.

 #### Stanford Core NLP
 You must set up a Core NLP server on the machine you plan to run the scripts on in order to perform sentiment analysis of the tweets (notebook 05_sentiment_analysis).
 To do so, first download the English version [on Core NLP's GitHub page](https://stanfordnlp.github.io/CoreNLP/).
 Unzip the file, navigate to the resultant folder in a Terminal window, and run the command: